 Cunningham and Brosch readily acknowledge the amygdala’s involvement with fear.
-But they’re quick to point-out it does its thing within the context of other emotions.
+But they’re quick to point out it does its thing within the context of other emotions.
 Yes, the amygdala welcomes pleasant images and happy faces.

 So why the misconception?

 Makes sense, actually.
 Scientists were led to the amygdala on their mission to biologically understand the phenomenon of fear.
-And when the dots were connected, a whole lot of unfair over-generalizations were locked into place.
-Turns out the amygdala was very much under-estimated.
+And when the dots were connected, a whole lot of unfair overgeneralizations were locked into place.
+Turns out the amygdala was very much underestimated.

-How, then, does the amygdala work?
+How does the amygdala really work?